I Won't Get Fooled Again.

 That should have been my first clue that I had just been scammed.

 I was nervous and I remember thinking the ring was indeed probably stolen.
 Perhaps it had been stolen from a nearby jewelry store.
 The cops were sure to be swarming the area very soon and I could be in big trouble for being in possession of stolen property.
-I tucked the ring into my sock and continued on dropping off cartloads of ice cream to the kitchen door.
+I tucked the ring into my sock and I continued on with dropping off cartloads of ice cream to the kitchen door.

 After my delivery I drove to my next stop with the ring still in my sock.
-Once I stopped I examined the ring very thoroughly.
+Once I had stopped I examined the ring very thoroughly.
 There was no doubt I was now in possession of a men’s 18k gold diamond solitaire ring worth at least two grand I thought to myself.
 I put the ring into my pocket and continued on with my day.
-When I arrived home that evening, I remember Bonnie also thinking the ring was probably stolen.
+When I arrived home that evening I remember Bonnie also thinking the ring was probably stolen.
 She also agreed the ring was worth at least ten times the two hundred bucks that I had paid for it.
 It would now be an investment; I put the ring in a lockbox that night and forgot all about it.

 A couple years passed and for whatever reason I had retrieved the ring from the box.
 Everything about the ring looked exactly like it did the day when I bought it.
 I no longer was a ring wearer and I had my wedding band in the lockbox as well.
 There was also a small men’s diamond cluster ring I bought and wore the day Bonnie told me she was pregnant with our first child and that too ended up in the lockbox.
 Wearing a ring let alone multiple rings I felt was unsafe on my job.
 I stopped wearing rings altogether when a guy who was a receiver at a store on my route lost a finger.
 His wedding ring got caught on a freight elevator door while the elevator was moving.

 It was around this time that I was very interested in purchasing some higher end investment hockey cards.
-I assumed if I sold my big honkin' diamond solitaire ring, I would surely have enough cash to buy the cards that I wanted.
+I assumed that if I sold my big honkin' diamond solitaire ring, I would surely have enough cash to buy the cards that I wanted.
 But first I needed to find out the value of the ring.

 Still assuming the ring could be stolen I did not want to have it appraised at any jewelry stores.
-There was a guy who lived in my neighborhood and did appraisals in his house.
+There was a guy who lived in my neighborhood and did jewelry appraisals in his house.
 The following day I was walking my daughter Stephanie home from school; I knocked on his door and made an appointment.
 I showed up at our agreed time.
 I simply told him that someone owed me a couple thousand bucks and that they wanted to give me a diamond ring as payment.
 We walked down into his basement where he sat at a desk with all these very cool looking instruments.
 I had no idea what any of them were.

 I handed him the ring, he smiled.